Belarusian journalists face charges for covering protests

 KYIV, Ukraine (AP) — Dozens of journalists gathered Wednesday outside a police station in the capital of Belarus to protest the detention of colleagues covering a demonstration against the nation’s authoritarian president and an election the opposition sees as rigged.

-Police detained eight journalists from Belarusian news outlets Tuesday on charges of taking part in an unsanctioned demonstration.
+Police detained several journalists from Belarusian news outlets Tuesday on charges of taking part in an unsanctioned demonstration.
 They could receive fines or jail sentences of up to 15 days, if charged and convicted.

 “We are witnessing the lawless action of law enforcement agencies, which are muzzling journalists without bothering about methods,” Olga Loiko, a journalist with Belarus’ popular online news outlet tut.by.